autowarefoundation/autoware-documentation/docs/how-to-guides/how-to-determine-component-dependencies.md

     traffic_light_visualization
     vehicle_info_util

-To see which ROS topics are being subscribed and published to, use the following:
+To see which ROS topics are being subscribed and published to, use `rqt_graph` as follows:

 ```bash
 ros2 launch tier4_perception_launch perception.launch.xml mode:=lidar
 ros2 run rqt_graph rqt_graph
 ```

+TODO: Add a way of determining software dependencies